ishratumar/upskill-frontend/html-best-practices.md

 writing HTML to keep your HTML documents organized and consistent.

 ## 1. Document Structure
-It's important to follow the proper document structure, even though your code will still work even without it.
-But in some browsers, the pages will not render correctly.
+The proper document structure should be used, even if your code would still work without it.
+But some browsers might not display the pages properly.

 Best Practice:
 ```